MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 ## Prerequisites

+You must have completed all steps from the [Overview](tutorial-deploy-azure-cloud-python-etl-01-overview.md) for this series.

 ### [Azure portal](#tab/azure-portal)

 1. Open a browser window and navigate to the **[Azure portal](https://portal.azure.com)**.
-1. When prompted, enter your sign in credentials.
+1. When prompted, enter your sign-in credentials.

 ### [Visual Studio Code](#tab/vscode)